 3 years & up.
 The books in this set gives children a realistic insight into the working day of adults.
 Easy-to-read captions and color photographs of men and women from different cultures help children understand what's involved in each occupation.
 Children learn all about what it takes to do an interesting job well.
 Along the way, they appreciate the contributions these workers make to our lives and the world around us.

 4 years & up.
-The "Why Should I? series demonstrates the importance of protecting nature.
+These books demonstrate the importance of protecting nature.
 Books present brief, entertaining stories and feature amusing color illustrations on every page.
 A note at the back of each book is for parents and teachers, suggesting ways to use these books most effectively.

 "This is the turtle that slid into the pond and ate the snake that dropped from a branch and swallowed the fish that swam after the frog - JUMP, FROG, JUMP!"
 This infectious cumulative tale will soon have the young frogs you know jumping and chanting with joy.